 We strongly recommend that members reach out to the Job Evaluation team prior to completing and submitting their finalized SSCF.
 This way, members can receive valuable feedback on their draft SSCF such as suggestions as to how to present significant changes to their role in the best possible light.
-It is important for the member to understand how the SSCF will be used, which is why a meeting with the union's job evaluation team prior to its completion is essential.
+It is important for the member to understand how the SSCF will be used; among other things, it cannot be revised after a member submits it.
+This is why a meeting with the Union's job evaluation team prior to its completion is essential.

-Once the SSCF has been submitted, the university reviews the information and determines whether there is 'significant change,' meaning the position has evolved beyond it's intended expectations OR that a change to the classification and pay band are justified.
-The university's assessment of the EIR is sent to the member and copied to the union's job evaluation committee.
-The union then has 20 working days to communicate whether it agrees with or disputes the university's assessment.
+Once the SSCF has been submitted, the University reviews the information and determines whether there is significant change\, meaning the position has evolved beyond its intended expectations or that a change to the classification and pay band are justified.
+Within 20 working days, the University's assessment of the EIR is sent to the member and copied to the Union's job evaluation committee.
+The Union then has 20 working days to communicate whether it agrees with or disputes the University's assessment.

-The test for members seeking an EIR is to establish that there is a distinct change in the nature and character of the duties which then influence the levels for each factor.
+\ The test for members seeking an EIR is to establish that there is a distinct change in the nature and character of the duties which then influence the levels for each factor.
 A change in the arrangement of duties or the introduction of greater volume of similar duties is not sufficient to warrant a change in classification.